We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Since it is not primarily a crypto Portfolio Tracker, there are no fees.
 However, much of the information provided is surface-level.
 That said, with the Crypto.com exchange, users can get a TradingView-like view of the cryptocurrency pairs they have invested in.

 Overall, Crypto.com is a good lightweight crypto portfolio tracker.
-While the information provided won't be enough for serious crypto traders to make buying and selling decisions, beginner investors can gain a deeper insight into the trends to make their buying decisions.
-For a better view, the Crypto.com Exchange offers many charting tools for beginners.
+While the information provided won't be enough for crypto traders to make buying and selling decisions, some investors can gain a deeper insight into the trends to make their buying decisions.
 Find out more about the full benefits in our Crypto.com review.

 - A lightweight tool